-The Courses screen will appear in the center of the screen.
+The Courses page can be found under Scheduling Process in the navigation.
 Click on the Standards tab to view any standards associated with a course, or add, edit or delete that association.

 To define a standard for a course enter enter the Course Name or Course ID into the Search box and click on Go.
 Select the course to view it.
 Click on the Standards tab.
 Click on Add Standard(s).

-The following screen will display.
+The following form will display.
 To search for a standard enter a key word or the first few letters to filter for in the Search box.
 Select the Type of Standard to choose.
-The options are Local, Common Core or CA State Standards.
+The options are Local, Common Core, Next Generation Science or CA State Standards.
 These standards must already be defined in the Standards table in order to choose them.
 Enter the Grade level of the standard to limit the number of standards that appear in the list.
 Click on Go.

 A list of all of the standards that meet the selection criteria will come up.
 Click on the standard that will be associated with the course to select it.
 If the standard has sub-standards and you wish to also associate those standards to the course leave the Include Related Standards option selected.
 Click on OK to complete this process.